PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-06-20 06:49:27
+Last updated: 2024-06-20 06:50:00
-Random Quote: Words are like arrows, Arianne.
-Once loosed, you cannot call them back.  -  Areo Hotah
+Random Quote: Do you remember that cave?
+We should have stayed in that cave.
+I told you so.  -  Ygritte